interaction-dynamics/design-system-hub/README.md

 ![image](https://github.com/interaction-dynamics/design-system-hub/assets/4005226/e8118830-1d55-47ff-b248-8c69634ae384)

 > It is a work in progress and is not ready for production yet.
 But you can access the private beta by registering at [design-system-hub.com](https://design-system-hub.com) This is built in public so feel free to check our [wiki](https://github.com/interaction-dynamics/design-system-hub/wiki) for more information.

 ## Getting started

-If you want to start using this tool, you can follow the instructions in [packages/documentation-portal/README.md](./packages/documentation-portal/README.md).
+If you want to start using this tool, you can follow the instructions in [apps/documentation-portal/README.md](./apps/documentation-portal/README.md).

 ## Roadmap

-The project is composed of multiple packages:
+The project is composed of multiple apps:

-- [documentation-portal](./packages/documentation-portal/README.md): the website that will host the design systems [STARTED]
+- [documentation-portal](./apps/documentation-portal/README.md): the website that will host the design systems [STARTED]
 - a figma integration to extract the component from figma [DONE]
 - a figma plugin that will help check the code from Figma (see development status, etc) [NOT STARTED]
-- a cli [dshub](./packages/node-cli/README.md) to extract the components from the code [STARTED]
+- a cli [dshub](./apps/node-cli/README.md) to extract the components from the code [STARTED]
-- a [tailwind plugin](./packages/style-tailwind/README.md) to set the theme from design tokens [STARTED]
+- a [tailwind plugin](./apps/style-tailwind/README.md) to set the theme from design tokens [STARTED]
 - a cli to extract the components from the code [STARTED]
 - a VS Code plugin to help the developer to use the design system [NOT STARTED]
 - a eslint plugin to check the code against the design system [NOT STARTED]